FarahAkl/Digitopia-Project/README.md

 * Flow:

   1. User registers using /api/Auth/Register.
-  2. System sends verification email with unique token.
+  2. System generates a unique verification token with 24-hour expiry and sends it to the user's email.
-  3. User clicks verification link: /api/Auth/VerifyEmail?token={token}&email={email}.
+  3. User clicks verification link :/api/Auth/VerifyEmail?token={token}&email={email}.
+  4. API checks:
+     * If the user exists.
+     * If the email is not already verified.
+     * If the token matches and is not expired.
-  4. System sets IsEmailVerified = true if token is valid and not expired.
+  5. If valid → sets IsEmailVerified = true and clears the token + expiry.
+  6. User is then redirected automatically to the frontend login page.

 ---